-Summit Public Schools is searching for talented classroom educators to step into Substitute Teacher roles for the upcoming 2021-2022 school year.
+Summit Public Schools is searching for talented classroom educators to step into Substitute Teacher roles for the 2023-2024 school year.
 This is a great opportunity to join a vibrant, growing organization that is dedicated to transforming public education for its students!

 We're looking for substitute teachers in Seattle, West Seattle, and Tacoma.

 $25 per hour with an Initial, Residency, Professional, or Continuing Teacher Certificate.

 $23 per hour with an Emergency Substitute Certificate or no credential.